 Roy Rogers Mocktail is an easy and popular non-alcoholic drink recipe made with Coke and grenadine and named for the famous singer and actor.

-So anyways, going along with movies is today’s fancy mocktail.
+So anyway, going along with movies is today’s fancy mocktail.
 I’m sure most of you have heard of Shirley Temples, grenadine and lemon-lime soda with a cherry on top.
-Well, the Roy Rogers is kinda the male counterpart, grenadine and cola with a cherry on top!
+Well, the Roy Rogers is kinda the male counterpart, grenadine, and cola with a cherry on top!
 Because apparently, it’s a little emasculating for a man to ask for a Shirley Temple 😉

 Roy Rogers was a famous singer and actor in the mid 20th century and is also known as the “King of the Cowboys.”
 He was in over 100 movies, primarily Western films, and was also the start of The Roy Rogers Show which aired on NBC for six seasons in the 1950s.
 And while his roles didn’t earn him an Oscar, it did get a drink named after him.

 But in all actuality, no one really knows how this mocktail came to be known as the Roy Rogers.
 Roy Rogers himself didn’t drink alcohol, so it’s quite possible a bartender in old Hollywood made them for him on the regular, but it’s never been confirmed.

 So why Cola and grenadine?
 Did you know that Coke actually has a salty flavor?
 That’s why even those who don’t generally like it (me) love Roy Rogers.
 The mix of sweet and salty is a drink combo that’s hard to come by, but our taste buds love it!

 This mocktail is so easy to whip up and is perfect for serving up alongside Shirley Temples at parties or mixing up just for yourself for a little something fancier at home!

 Fill a highball glass 3/4 of the way with ice.